-Revealing: In the shot where we see all the terrorists (except Karl and Theo, who are upstairs) walking into the building from downstairs, they are about to walk through a doorway when the camera cuts out.
+Other mistake: In the shot where we see all the terrorists (except Karl and Theo, who are upstairs) walking into the building from downstairs, they are about to walk through a doorway when the camera cuts out.
 Watch the terrorist on the left (he's the one who guards the door) - the way he's walking he's going to smack straight into the wall!
 The shot cuts a fraction of a second before he does, but that's not a remotely normal walk/position - it's clearly just because it makes for a cool looking shot.

 Factual error: Throughout the film, characters are able to break through on radio transmissions and speak to the other person talking, and the other person would hear them.
 In reality, they would have to wait until the first transmitter un-keyed the radio before any other discernable radio traffic could have be heard.
 (A good example of this is the scene where Ellis is giving up McClane.)

 Continuity mistake: After he climbs out of the air duct, John McClane's shirt goes from white to green.
 The dirt and grime from the air duct would cause discolouration only where the shirt comes in contact with the duct.
 However, his shirt is uniformly green including places that wouldn't make contact and it is impossible for all surfaces to make contact even in small areas.

 00:23:05 - 00:56:30A Demon

 Other mistake: Near the start of the film, when John goes to meet his wife at the office block, there is a party going on and a small orchestra playing.
 When Gruber and his gang enter, the orchestra are still there.
 Gruber locks down the building, and takes the guests hostage.
 Where does the orchestra go after that?
 They are never seen again, even when the hostages are taken to the roof.